 Marital dissolution and the division of marital assets is a very challenging and often upsetting experience.
 Finalizing a divorce involves many important decisions and the resulting changes such as "Who gets the house" and What is it worth"?
 There are generally two options regarding the marital home - it can be sold and the proceeds appropriately divided between the parties - one party can "buy out" the other and become an individual owner.
-In either case, one or both parties will likely be advised to obtain one or two appraisals of the marital home by a certified real estate appraiser.
-This can quickly become an additional divorce complication as there are instances when the competency of two different appraisers could result in two very different opinions of the value of the marital home.
+In either case, one or both parties will likely be advised to obtain an appraisal of the marital home by a certified real estate appraiser.
+This can quickly become an additional divorce complication as there are instances when two different appraisers could have very different opinions of the market value of the marital home.
 If a compromise is not possible between the disputing soon-to-be-ex spouses, the matter will go to a hearing and trial and the court will decide which of the two opinions is the most credible (worthy of belief).